MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 - GOB160
 - MET150
 ms.assetid: e1b3963c-7c6c-4694-9f2f-fb8005d9ef12
-description: Learn how to use the OneDrive sync health dashboard to proactively monitor OneDrive health, devices, and usage across an organization.
+description: Learn how to proactively monitor OneDrive health, devices, and usage across an organization using the OneDrive sync reports.
 ---

 # OneDrive sync reports in the Apps Admin Center